 Failure to file an Annual Report by the 3rd Friday of September will result in the administrative dissolution or revocation of your business entity at the close of business on the 4th Friday of September.
 Administratively dissolved or revoked entities may be reinstated by submitting the appropriate reinstatement application and the appropriate fees due at the time the entity applies for reinstatement.
 Names of administratively dissolved or revoked business entities are made available to other parties after one calendar year.

 If you need assistance, we offer Annual Report preparation and filing as well as full corporate services to businesses of all sizes.
-Please call today or contact our office to schedule an appointment for a FREE CONSULTATION.
+Please call today or contact our office to schedule an appointment for a FREE CONSULTATION for select matters.

 Joseph V. Priore, Esq.